mengzaiqiao/mengzaiqiao.github.io/index.md

   Our paper entitled “Fast top-k similarity search in large dynamic attributed networks” has been accepted by **Information Processing & Management**

 * **2018-10-22:**
-  Our paper entitled “Co-embedding Attributed Networks” has been accepted by **WSDM 2019** (acceptance rate 16%).
+  Our paper entitled “Co-embedding Attributed Networks” was accepted by **WSDM 2019** (acceptance rate 16%).

 # Research Interests